Contract form requirements

 Competent courts and authorities

-There are no specialized courts for labour disputes in Macedonia, but these cases are handled by regular civil courts.
+There are no specialized courts for labour disputes in North Macedonia, but these cases are handled by regular civil courts.
 Some courts with bigger capacities have established special departments handling labour disputes.
 The First Instance Courts initially deal with labour disputes, while parties also have the right to file appeals to the competent Appellate Courts against first instance judgments.
-The Supreme Court of the Republic of Macedonia is competent for deciding on extraordinary legal remedies against the final rulings.
+The Supreme Court of the Republic of North Macedonia is competent for deciding on extraordinary legal remedies against the final rulings.
 Depending on the type of disputes different statutes of limitation apply.
 As a general rule, the employee should first file an objection against the decision of the employer to the competent body within the company in a period of eight days after it receives the decision it would like to challenge.
 Within eight days since the submission of the objection, if the employee does not receive any feedback from the employer regarding its objection, or its objection is denied, it has the right to initiate a labour dispute within a period of 15 days.
 Monetary claims deriving from employment have 3 years statute of limitation.

 In proceedings of labour disputes, the procedure before the First Instance Court should be completed within six months from the date of filing the claim.
 In appeal proceedings, the Appellate Court should decide on the appeal filed against the decision of the First Instance Court within 30 days of receipt of the application or within two months if before the Appellate Court to hold a hearing.
 However, due to overload with cases, courts tend to exceed these deadlines for reaching a decision and labour disputes may take up to two years and longer.
-Regarding extraordinary legal remedies, the Supreme Court of the Republic of Macedonia should decide within eight months since its starts working on the case.
+Regarding extraordinary legal remedies, the Supreme Court of the Republic of North Macedonia should decide within eight months since its starts working on the case.
 However, it does not start working on the case upon its receipt, so this period of time could also be delayed.

 Although there is an applicable Law on Amicable Resolution of Labour Disputes in force since 2007, this regulation fails to meet its purpose in practice and most of the labour disputes are still handled before competent courts.
 The regulation on amicable resolution of labour disputes provides an alternative dispute resolution mechanism for collective labour disputes, as well as individual labour disputes.
 Parties are free to choose and appoint a conciliator or arbiter for amicable resolution of a labour dispute from the registry of competent arbiters administered by the Ministry of Labour and Social Policy.